 Image 5 – Fracture Bilateral Neck of Femur In A Woman With Post Polio residual Paralysis

-25 years old female presented to the OPD with complaint of pain in left hip region.
+25 years old female presented to the OPD with a complaint of pain in the left hip region.
 She walked with a bilateral lurching gait.

 Examination revealed bilateral lower limbs which appeared hypotrophied with right more than left.
 Hip movements were exaggerated in all the planes and both hips were found to be unstable.

-The xray shows old fracture of neck of femur on both the sides.
+The x-ray shows an old fracture of neck of the femur on both sides.
 Bilateral acetabuli are malformed and right femur is more hypoplastic than left.